 3. Incidental: Compulsory fees for campus and student services (societies).

-4. System Access: Fee for access to the Student Web Service (SWS/ROSI) - currently $50.00
+4. System Access: Fee for access to the Student Web Services (SWS/ROSI) - currently $50.00

-5. Ancillary: Fees relating to enrolment in a specific course or program or for individual circumstances.
+5. Ancillary: Fees relating to enrollment in a specific course or program or for individual circumstances.

 Fees Invoice and Payment

-For academic purposes, the Toronto School of Theology operates on a trimester system:
+For academic purposes, TST operates on a trimester system: